grafana/pyroscope/docs/sources/configure-client/_index.md

 aliases:
   - /docs/phlare/latest/operators-guide/configure-agent/
   - /docs/phlare/latest/configure-client/
-title: "Sending profiles from your application"
+title: "Configure the client to send profiles"
 menuTitle: "Configure the client"
 description: "Learn how to configure the client to send profiles from your application."
 weight: 35
 ---

-# Sending profiles from your application
+# Configure the client to send profiles

 Pyroscope is a continuous profiling database that allows you to analyze the performance of your applications.
 When sending profiles to Pyroscope, you can choose between two primary methods: SDK Instrumentation and auto-instrumentation using the Grafana Agent.